gfredericks/qubits/README.md

 Spooky action at a distance, in your repl!

-**WARNING**: What follows may or may not actually be a decent introduction to quantum computing.
-It may in fact be quite confusing.
-You've been warned.

 ## Hey okay let me have some of these qubits

 Alright let's see.